-Matthew Capra is a Technical Support Specialist and has spent nearly a year with Nagios.
-In this conversation, we dive into one of his contributions to the Nagios Exchange he’s titled Nagios Log Server Export.
+Matthew Capra is a technical support specialist and has spent nearly a year with Nagios.
+In this conversation, we dive into one of his contributions to the Nagios Exchange, titled Nagios Log Server Export.

 Matthew Capra: Several users of Nagios Log Server were looking for some way to export their data in other formats for other uses.
 While this is a planned feature for a future version of Nagios Log Server, I felt that a stand-alone application would function better for large amounts of data.

 CW: In Basic Terms, What Does the Plugin Do?

 MC: This plugin allows users to get the results of an Elasticsearch query and store them as raw data in CSV, JSON, and plain-text formats.

 MC: Users who, on a fairly infrequent basis, need to take the data provided by Nagios Log Server and feed it into other analysis applications used within their organization (SIEM systems, big data, etc.)

 CW: Would the Mechanics of This Plugin Have Any Applications on Other Software?
 If So, How?

 MC: All this application does is take existing Elasticsearch data and switch it around a bit.
 Though it has not been tested against other Elastic Stack applications, the concept by itself is fairly simple and theoretically applicable to any application that uses an Elasticsearch database for data collection.